 The condition of our bedrooms and, most importantly our beds and bed linen, is a major contributor to the quality of sleep we get each night.
 Studies show that bedmakers are happier, more productive, stick to budgets and have a more restful sleep than non-bedmakers (you know who you are).
 There are even sleep doctors whose sole purpose it is to teach us this basic principle.
-Talk to any interior designer and they’ll tell you the same thing – no expense should be spared when it comes to choosing bedding.
+Talk to any interior designer and they’ll tell you the same thing – no expense should be spared when it comes to choosing a bed and bed linen.
 It’s the equivalent of dressing yourself in ill-fitting, scratchy or worn-out clothing for around 8 hours a day and expecting to be on top form.
 An unlikely scenario.

 Duvet construction and casing are two other factors which are important to consider.
-Quilting and baffle walls (walls of fabric which create deep chambers in the duvet) are the best way to retain shape and heat whilst “a high-quality, down-proof casings will improve the weight and handle (feel) of the duvet.”
+Quilting and baffle walls (walls of fabric which create deep chambers in the duvet) are the best way to retain the duvet shape and heat whilst “a high-quality, down-proof casings will improve the weight and handle (feel) of the duvet.”

 Pillows should be soft enough to be comfortable but firm enough to give the appropriate support to your head, neck and shoulders.
 A test to know if it’s time to replace your pillow is to place it over your arm – if it droops, it’s time for a new one.

-Your choice of filling will be determined by personal preferences, of course, but we know expert advice when we hear it.
-Sue claims that “down fillings are the lightest and most comfortable to sleep under” but if you’re in the market for something a little more sensitive, Gingerlily’s silk duvets are hypoallergenic.
-For the finest down turn your thoughts to our cooler cousins like Poland and Hungary or (for the very best) Iceland for its Eider down – “a rare raw material, difficult to collect and that needs lots of TLC to process it.”
+Your choice of pillow filling will be determined by personal preferences, of course, but we know expert advice when we hear it.
+Sue claims that “down fillings are the lightest and most comfortable duvets to sleep under” but if you’re in the market for something a little more sensitive, Gingerlily’s silk duvets are hypoallergenic.
+For the finest down duvets, turn your thoughts to our cooler cousins like Poland and Hungary or (for the very best) Iceland for its Eider down – “a rare raw material, difficult to collect and that needs lots of TLC to process it.”

 Sue reveals that “the quality of the bed linen will depend on the fineness of the yarn as well as the quality of the weaving and finishing processes.”
 As always – it’s more about quality than quantity.

-The classic, freshly-made bed is undoubtedly one dressed in a cloud of pure cotton sheets.
+The classic, freshly-made bed material is undoubtedly one dressed in a cloud of pure cotton sheets.
 And not just any cotton, of course – “Egyptian cotton is one of the finest,” Sue – a one-time Harrods buyer for over 30 years – reveals, “Being made from a long staple fibre, it gives a smooth, crisp finish.”

-As for satin and sateen – “two fabrics characterised by a glossy, smooth surface” – they are not one and the same.
+As for satin and sateen materials – “two fabrics characterised by a glossy, smooth surface” – they are not one and the same.
 “Generally a fabric is called satin if it’s made of silk, or sateen if it’s made of cotton,” Sue informs.

 It might seem like a lot of work but – trust us – it’s worth it.
 They say you’ve got to make your bed and lie in it so now that we’ve sorted our downs from our togs, we don’t mind if we do!